 Instructions

-- Combine Ingredients.
-Place all meatball ingredients into a large bowl and mix them together until combined.1 lb ground beef, ¼ cup yellow onion, ½ cup bread crumbs, 2 large eggs, 1 teaspoon salt, ¼ teaspoon ground black pepper, ½ cup water
+- Mix the Meatball Ingredients.
+Place the ground beef, onion, breadcrumbs, eggs, salt, pepper, and water in a large bowl.
+Mix gently until just combined.Do not overmix, or the meatballs may become dense.1 lb ground beef, ¼ cup onion, ½ cup bread crumbs, 2 large eggs, 1 teaspoon salt, ¼ teaspoon ground black pepper, ½ cup water

 - Form Meatballs.
 Using a spoon or a cookie scoop, take a small amount of meat and form 18 - 1 inch round balls.
 Roll each meatball around in the palm of your hand to smooth it into a round shape and set aside on a plate.